rosalindfranklininstitute/FlowCron-Globus_Flow-side/README.md

 ![image](images/GlobusFlow-AssignNewRole.png)

-You may repeat the **Assign New Role** process mentioned above if you want to allow to multiple groups run the flow, or if you want to add specific users/groups as administrators of the flow.
+You may repeat the **Assign New Role** process mentioned above, if you want to allow to multiple groups or specific users to run the flow.

+If you want you can repeat the process to add specific users/groups as administrators of the flow (i.e. The project PI if you are a manager of the project and/or other project managers.)

 ### Deploy FlowCron's Globus Flow using Globus CLI

-An alternative way to deploy FlowCron's Globus Flow is via Globus CLI.
+An alternative way to deploy FlowCron's Globus Flow is via the Globus CLI.

 The advantage of using Globus CLI is that you can deploy the flow and add roles in one step.
 The disadvantage is that you need to be more familiar with Python, and package managers like pip and conda, in addition to the Linux/macOS terminal.